War vs. Glut: The Great LNG Reckoning

 Why this matters now

-The geopolitical backdrop remains absurdly unstable.
+The geopolitical backdrop remains almost absurdly unstable.

 The old narrative of ‘LNG glut incoming’ has not vanished.
 It has collided with ‘historic supply shock’.